 Many of us wind up in unhealthy relationships, whether that be with a lover, a boyfriend/girlfriend, a spouse or a friend.
 An unhealthy relationship can and does impact our own well-being, happiness and mental health.
 No relationship is perfect, and each relationship can have both healthy and unhealthy characteristics, but when the negatives outweigh the positives, it’s time to reevaluate.

-I personally have been involved in many unhealthy/toxic relationships, so I can speak from personal experience.
+I personally have been involved in several unhealthy/toxic relationships, so I can speak from personal experience.
 However, in this post, I will address the characteristics of what is healthy and what is not healthy in a relationship.

 While in an unhealthy relationship you: